 Do you which substance is uncoupler in our daily life use medicines?

-In such a condition, the patient uses more oxygen as Electron Transport Chain (ETC) stimulates more which use oxygen but there is less energy production.
+In such a condition, the patient uses more oxygen due to which Electron Transport Chain (ETC) is stimulated more but there is less energy production.

 But this uncoupling process has one benefit too.